 After the public bidding in November 2018, all bids were rejected as the low bid was $1,507,822, which was 26% over the engineer's estimate.
 The project was bid a second time in December 2018.
 The low bid came in at $1,549,050, approximately 29% over the project estimate.

 Re-evaluating the Return on Investment with the most recent bid number and the escalating increases in the cost of water treatment salt over time, the return on investment is at seven years.
 In January 2019, Council evaluated two return on investment calculations using both 12% and 20% escalating increases over 11 years.
-Council will consider legislation for the brine well at its February 19, 2019 meeting.
+Council passed legislation for the brine well at its February 19, 2019 meeting.